palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete : A bash script that deletes the file betty from /tmp/my_first_directory.

-10. 9-firstdirdeletion : A bash script that deletes the my_first directory in /tmp.
+10. 9-firstdirdeletion : A bash script that deletes the my_first directory in /tmp

+11. 10-back : A bash script that changes the working directory to the previous one.